plot-and-scatter/living-breakwaters-web/README.md

-# Living Breakwaters online platform
+# Changing Coastlines online platform

-The source for the Living Breakwaters online platform.
+The source for the Changing Coastlines online platform.
 Development on the `develop` branch; `master` is purely for hosting the code.

 Github Pages setup assistance via http://jarednielsen.com/deploy-gatsbyjs-github-pages-user/.